-TIP: KVH recommends you use an uninterruptible power supply (UPS) to power the system.
+TIP: To ensure a stable power level, KVH recommends that you use an uninterruptible power supply (UPS) to power the system.

 a.
 Before you begin, disconnect vessel power.

 CAUTION

 For your own safety, disconnect vessel power and make sure the circuit is dead before you connect any power cables.